 It's crazy.
 You’d think an enormous price difference would put consumers off but this kind of positioning actually tends to have the opposite effect - people often pay more for stuff when it's produced by a brand that they know, like and trust.

 As ludicrous as it sounds, this kind of consumer behaviour is grounded in human psychology and can be seen in just about every single market that exists.

 So, how do you create a brand with this much leverage?
 Again, it boils down to attention to detail.
 Along with the science of making the tablets, pharmaceutical companies look at plenty of other aspects of their products too, such as:

 - The colour and shape of the tablets

 - The demographic the medicine is aimed at

-And it’s precisely this level of detail that allows them to position their product however they want with unflinching confidence.
+And it’s this level of precision that allows them to position their product however they want with unflinching confidence.

-With painkillers, extensive research studies have shown that people often report experiencing less pain after taking branded medicine event even though that's probably not the case."
+With painkillers, extensive research has shown that people often report experiencing less pain after taking branded medicine even even though that's probably not really the case.

-That’s real power.
+Now that’s real power.

 So, the next time you find yourself wondering why your messaging isn't hitting home, think about your USPs.
 How much homework have you done?
 You'd be surprised at how some detective work will make communicating the value of what you sell a lot easier.